keptn/keptn/CONTRIBUTING.md

 ## Deploy your local changes to an existing cluster

 If you are changing behaviour or a large part of the code, please verify Keptn still works as it is supposed to do.
-This can be done, by following the tutorials availabe at [Keptn tutorials](https://tutorials.keptn.sh).
+This can be done, by following the tutorials available at [Keptn tutorials](https://tutorials.keptn.sh).

 To deploy your local changes to an existing Kubernetes cluster with Keptn running on it, we recommend using [skaffold](https://skaffold.dev).
 We provide a `skaffold.yaml` file in every repository/directory, which you can be used to automatically deploy the service using: